Athersys (NASDAQ:ATHX) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of Athersys (NASDAQ:ATHX – Free Report) in a research report sent to investors on Monday.
+StockNews.com initiated coverage on shares of Athersys (NASDAQ:ATHX – Free Report) in a report issued on Tuesday.
 The brokerage issued a hold rating on the biopharmaceutical company’s stock.

-Athersys (NASDAQ:ATHX – Get Free Report) last released its quarterly earnings data on Thursday, November 16th.
+Athersys (NASDAQ:ATHX – Get Free Report) last released its quarterly earnings results on Thursday, November 16th.
 The biopharmaceutical company reported ($0.15) EPS for the quarter.

 About Athersys